pococms/website/docs/getting-started.md

 # Getting Started

-## Installation

-## TODO: INSTALL INSTRUCTIONS.
-They should make sure it works with `poco -h` or something

 PocoCMS lets you start a website in just a few seconds.
 Here's how.

 * Come up with a name and location for your site.
 Let's cleverly call it `mysite`